CapnDev-Git/CapnDev-Git/README.md

 - 💻 Proficient in C, Java, Python and various other programming languages.
 - 🌱 Currently delving into OS & Virtualization, low-level computer architectures, data science, and web development & databases management.
 - 🇯🇵 Had the enriching experience of studying at [Shibaura Institute of Technology](https://www.shibaura-it.ac.jp/en/) in Tokyo, Japan, during one of my semesters.
+- 👔 Working at Nestlé Japan Ltd in Kobe, Japan in the Data Engineering field.

 ## Tools & Technologies 🛠️